 WHAT KIND OF BREAD SHOULD I USE?

 This is up to personal preference but there are many different types of bread you can use in homemade stuffing recipe.
-I personally like to use bakery sliced bread, French bread, or sourdough bread.
+I personally like to use bakery sliced bread, French bread, or sourdough bread (this is my favorite).

 Here are some types of bread you can use: